Igorollo/R_project/README.md

 ## 7. Disclaimer
+This application is intended for informational and educational purposes only.
+The stress classification provided by StressAware should not be considered a medical diagnosis.

+*If you are feeling unwell or have concerns about your stress levels or health, please seek professional medical and therapeutical help.
+Always consult with a qualified healthcare provider for any health concerns or before making any decisions related to your health or treatment.*

 Ensure all paths and specific configurations (especially Python environment and pandoc in app/server.R) are adjusted for your local setup.